CS48X0-Behavior-Tool-Project/behavior-rating-tool/README.md

 scoop install mkcert
 ```

 Navigate to the project root, (not the src folder, the root of the project itself, so you're in the folder *behavior-rating-tool*) and run mkcert -install.
-Then run the following commands:
+Then run the following command:

 ```sh
 cd nginx; mkdir certs; cd certs; mkcert localhost;